Combinacijus/DS213_ECHO/README.md

 # DS213_ECHO

+# !!!!!FLASH IT AT YOUR OWN RISK!!!!!
+FLASHING THIS EXPERIMENTAL FIRMWARE DOESN'T ALWAYS WORK.
+(Probably you will be able to downgrade but there might be a small chance of something happening)
+## THIS FFT PROJECT IS ABANDONED BY ME
+If someone would want to continue the first good step would be to compile only neccessary newly added FFT and math libraries to make compiled firmware smaller.
+I think inconsistencies in flashing might be due to big firmware binary

 This is a customized DS213 APP firmware with Roll Mode support (and other features).
 Based on the official app firmware v1.27, and fixed some bugs.

 ## What is [Roll Mode](https://www.sweetwater.com/insync/roll-mode/)?